prashanth-grandhi/express-web-app/README.md

 ## Features
 1. The web app allows users to save the paths they have plotted
 2. Max limit of the number of paths that can be saved in a single session to 10 paths, each containing a maximum of 10 coordinate points
-3. Once the paths are saved, the user should be able to visualize the paths in form of a heatmap layover atop the map displayed on the page
+3. Once the paths are saved, the user is able to visualize the paths in form of a heatmap layover atop the map displayed on the page
 4. Save all path coordinates as json and send it to server.
 A file paths.json is created in the public folder of the app

 ## Tests